Fed Interest Rate Hikes (May 2023): What Are The Implications For Singapore?

 Thankfully, not everything is doom and gloom.

 With higher interest rates, Singaporean banks have already increased interest rates on their savings accounts and fixed deposits.
-Singapore Government Securities such as the Singapore Savings Bond (SSB), Singapore Government Securities (SGS) bonds and Treasury Bills (T-Bills) have also risen in the past few months.
+Singapore Government Securities such as the Singapore Savings Bond (SSB), Singapore Government Securities (SGS) bonds and Treasury Bills (T-Bills) have also risen but have been falling the past few months.

-After the latest Federal meeting, the stock market dropped after Fed Chair Jerome Powell dismissed the idea that interest rate hikes will pause.
-However, he also hinted that there may be a slower pace of tightening.
+After the latest FOMC meeting, the stock market dropped after Fed Chair Jerome Powell dismissed the idea that it would pause interest rate hikes.
+However, he also hinted that there may be a slower pace of tightening as inflation slows.

 That said, when that might happen is anyone’s guess as new information continues to be analysed by the Fed.